 The house was shown as vacant in the 1951 City Directory.

-On July 16, 1951, 349 Marlborough was purchased from Thomas Diab by telephone company executive Frank Henry Rowland, Jr., and his wife, Rose Julie (Cunningham) Rowland.
+On July 16, 1951, 349 Marlborough was acquired from Thomas Diab by telephone company executive Frank Henry Rowland, Jr., and his wife, Rose Julie (Cunningham) Rowland.
 They previously had lived in an apartment at 407 Marlborough.
+They had owned 407 Marlborough and Thomas Diab acquired it from them on the same day as they acquired 349 Marlborough from him.

 In July of 1951, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
 Frank and Rose Rowland lived in one of the apartments and his parents, Frank, Sr., and Sarah Jane (Swinimer) Rowland, lived in another.
 They previously had lived in Arlington.
 Sarah Rowland died in 1954 and Frank Rowland, Sr., died in 1959.